mRbinG11/mRbinG11.github.io/pre-resume/README.md

 - `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
 - `gulp js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory
+- `gulp build` does css and js tasks in parallel after vendor task

 You must have npm and Gulp installed globally on your machine in order to use these features.